Safeguarding Policy

 3. Online Safety

-The Charity will ensure that children, young people, and adults engaged with us are taught about online safety, including displaying posters to raise awareness in relevant areas and considering this aspect as part of a broad and balanced curriculum when appropriate.
+The Charity will ensure that children, young people, and adults engaged with us as part of our Education and Training operations are taught about online safety, including displaying posters to raise awareness in relevant areas and considering this aspect as part of a broad and balanced curriculum when appropriate.

-All learners and staff must be aware of the potential dangers of the availability online of extremist doctrines and be alert to the risk of radicalisation.
+All customers, staff and volunteers must be aware of the potential dangers of the availability online of extremist doctrines and be alert to the risk of radicalisation.

-Where this fails any interaction with extremist websites or materials must be recorded and reported.
-The DSL should then talk to the learner or staff member and appropriate action taken
+Where this fails any interaction with extremist websites or inappropriate/unsuitable materials must be recorded and reported.
+The Designated Safeguarding Lead (DSL) should then talk to the customer, staff member, or volunteer and appropriate action taken.

 As technology evolves and changes rapidly, the Charity will carry out constant reviews to ensure these systems remain up to date and appropriate.

-See the Charity’s Online Safety Policy for further information.
+See the Charity’s Online Safety Policy on the intranet for further information.

 4. Training, Support and Monitoring

-Training on Safeguarding and online safety will be delivered for all staff, Trustees, volunteers and self-employed contractors.
+Training on safeguarding and online safety is delivered to all staff, volunteers and self-employed contractors.
+Bespoke training is delivered to Trustees aligned to their leadership responsibilities.

-Ongoing support will also be provided to make sure that staff are informed and confident to take appropriate preventative and responsive steps.
-Information, advice and guidance for staff will be available and regularly updated through briefings at staff meetings and training interventions.
+Ongoing support is provided to ensure staff are informed and confident to take appropriate preventative and responsive steps.
+Information, advice and guidance for staff is available and regularly updated through briefings at staff meetings and training interventions.

-Training and support will be delivered to support the correct reporting and response to reported harmful sexual behaviours.
-Training should ensure that all safeguarding staff are aware of the guidance found in part 5 ‘Child-on-child sexual violence and sexual harassment’ of Keeping Children Safe in Education.
+Training and support is delivered to support the correct reporting and response to reported harmful sexual behaviours.
+Training ensures that all safeguarding staff are aware of the guidance found in part 5 ‘Child-on-child sexual violence and sexual harassment’ of Keeping Children Safe in Education.

-Learners (including apprentices) are surveyed twice yearly in which they are asked to comment on how safe they feel and if they understand how to report any concerns.
-Responses help to inform improvements in our guidance and practice
+Learners and apprentices are surveyed annually and asked to comment on how safe they feel and if they understand how to report any concerns.
+Responses help to inform improvements in our guidance and practice.

 4.1 eLearning Modules

-Everyone who engages with the Charity is required to successfully complete the Charity’s mandatory Safeguarding eLearning modules on an annual basis.
+All employees, self-employed contractors and volunteers who engage with the Charity are required to successfully complete the Charity’s mandatory Safeguarding and Prevent eLearning modules on an annual basis.

 New members of staff, volunteers or self-employed contractors will receive this training as part of their induction.